sharwell/developer.rackspace.com/src/docs/cloud-files/getting-started/index.rst

 Change object metadata
 ------------------------
+To change object metadata:

+.. include:: samples/change_object_metadata.rst

 Once you have an object uploaded to a container you can change its metadata in-place.
-For instance, you can change its content-type so that when delivered to requesting clients it can be treated accordingly:
+For instance, you can change its content-type so that when delivered to requesting clients it can be treated accordingly.

-.. include:: samples/change_object_metadata.rst

 Get object
 ----------
 You and your clients can retrieve objects from Cloud Files in several ways.
-These are the most common ways.
+To retrieve objects, the most common ways are:

 Get object via temporary URL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~